-- 2. Research-based independent study for which the final deliverable is a teaching case that may be used in subsequent MBA courses.
+- 2. Application-based independent study which concludes with a persuasive recommendation to a real-world organization outside the University of Washington.
+Foster faculty appreciate the inherent value of application of rigorous, evidence-based academic content to empirical problems.
+In this type of independent study, the student addresses a complex, real-world, unstructured challenge or opportunity faced by an organization outside the University of Washington.
+He or she identifies a specific problem, chooses a goal or goals to serve as the performance standard for alternatives addressing the problem, evaluates all viable alternatives, and outlines a recommended course of action complete with implementation plan, timeline, resource requirements, anticipated outcomes, and risks and contingent actions.
+In many situations the recommendations may be presented orally to the host organization, but they must also be offered in a written document intended to persuade in order to warrant independent study credit.
+The minimum paper length for a 2-credit independent study course providing managerial recommendations is 6 pages exclusive of supporting exhibits (double-spaced, 11-12 point font, with 1-inch margins), and the minimum for a 4-credit course is 12 pages exclusive of supporting exhibits.
+The paper must follow a standard format for grammar and citation consistent with graduate-level university work (e.g., MLA, AP, etc.) and should include an executive summary outlining the essence of the logic and rationale supporting the recommendation.
+In the case of Full-Time students, the written document may be submitted to the MBA Program Office along with the appropriate forms for consideration of fulfillment of a Practical Experience requirement. - 3.
+Research-based independent study for which the final deliverable is a teaching case that may be used in a subsequent MBA courses.
 In this variety of independent study, the student conducts independent research related to a topic of academic and/or professional interest and creates a Harvard-style teaching case to illustrate the concepts in question.
 For example, in the past a student assessed a market opportunity for a new venture and then wrote a teaching case that described the nature of the opportunity such that readers could assess the opportunity themselves.
 Please note that the case organization and actors may be either real or fictional, and students should secure the proper release for any non-public material used in the case.
 The case must follow a standard format for grammar and citation consistent with MBA-level teaching materials, and it must include a teaching note that provides a case synopsis, suggested study questions, a discussion of those questions, and Excel spreadsheets or other supporting analysis materials.
 If the case is based upon a real organization, the teaching note should also provide a brief overview of what happened in the organization following the period covered by the case.
 The minimum case length for a 2-credit independent study course is 6 pages of text (double-spaced, 11-12 point font, with 1-inch margins), and the minimum for a 4-credit course is 12 pages.
-Typical teaching notes run 4-10 pages in length, though you should feel free to use as much space as necessary to convey the information you would like to offer. - 3.
-Application-based independent study which concludes with a persuasive recommendation to a real-world organization outside the University of Washington.
-Foster faculty appreciate the inherent value of application of rigorous, evidence-based academic content to empirical problems.
-In this type of independent study, the student addresses a complex, real-world, unstructured challenge or opportunity faced by an organization outside the University of Washington.
-He or she identifies a specific problem, chooses a goal or goals to serve as the performance standard for alternatives addressing the problem, evaluates viable alternatives, and outlines a recommended course of action complete with implementation plan, timeline, resource requirements, anticipated outcomes, and risks and contingent actions.
-Net Impact Service Corps, the New Ventures Practicum and independent studies completed with the Jones+Foster Accelerator are considered Application-based independent study projects.
+Typical teaching notes run 4-10 pages in length, though you should feel free to use as much space as necessary to convey the information you would like to offer.